 Pros:

-- A complete toolset for Netflow data collection and processing
+- Complete toolset for Netflow data collection and processing

-- Allows users to create custom reports based on collected data
+- Creates custom reports based on collected data

 Cons: